PARA LEER EN ESPAÑOL

 All members of the monastery work full-time to perpetuate these projects by equitable and sustainable methods to keep income and aid flowing to those who need it most.

 These various projects represent ongoing employment for numerous (ranging 30 - 45) local men and women who otherwise struggle to find work, and provide food, necessary home maintenance and improvements, and aid toward education and medical care of between 200 and 250 local people, who otherwise struggle to obtain these basic things that much of the world is able to take for granted.
+Additionally our emergency relief programs have provided direct support and staple foods to over 850 local families.

 For this, our presence in San Marcos is widely supported by the local people, for which we are supremely grateful.
 Truly, they have become like family, and we care for one another as such.
 We remain loyal and committed to the health and livelihood of the people of San Marcos la Laguna.